A teacher of the law went up to Jesus and said, “If I love God with my whole heart and my neighbour as myself, would I get to heaven”?

 What happens when we are in the same situation as the Good Samaritan?
 Do we walk away because we don’t want to get involved?
 Are we frightened to be seen to be meddling in someone else’s business?
 Do we adhere to the Aussie adage of not discussing religion in case it might offend someone?

-Are we more intent on accumulating worldly goods, making money and enjoying ourselves than recognizing and helping those who Jesus would classify as ‘our neighbours’?
+Are we more intent on accumulating worldly goods and making money than recognizing and helping those who Jesus would classify as ‘our neighbours’?

 However, we should look at the word response-ability and consider how each of us can use our God-given ability or gifts to respond to what God is asking us to do in the life He has given us.
 Whatever we do, if we are doing something good for somebody else, we are in reality being Jesus to that person.
 We are allowing Jesus to touch that person.
 And we know the touch of Jesus can be a life changing experience.